AlphaGenes/AlphaPeel/docs/source/usage.rst

       -seg_prob             Flag to enable writing out the segregation probabilities.
       -phased_geno_prob     Flag to enable writing out the phased genotype probabilities.
       -geno_prob            Flag to enable writing out the genotype probabilities.
+      -pheno_prob          Flag to enable writing out the phenotype probabilities.
       -hap                  Flag to call and write out the haplotypes.
       -geno                 Flag to call and write out the genotypes.
       -geno_threshold [GENO_THRESHOLD ...]